SABC: Competition and restructuring

 In 1986, the SABC's monopoly on the television industry was challenged by the launch of a subscription-based service known as M-Net, which was backed by a consortium of newspaper publishers.
 This service was prohibited from broadcasting its own news programmes, which were still the preserve of the SABC.
 Direct-to-home satellite television in South Africa began when M-Net's parent company, Multichoice, launched its first-in-the-world digital satellite TV service, DStv, in 1995.
 At the time, SABC TV channels, were not broadcast on this network, but agreements were later reached that allowed DStv to carry the SABC channels as well.
 In 1998, the SABC's dominance of free-to-air terrestrial television was further eroded by the launch of the first free-to-air private TV channel, e.tv.

 In 1996, the SABC reorganised its three TV channels with the aim of making them more representative of the various cultural groups.
 These new channels were called SABC 1, SABC 2 and SABC 3.
 The SABC also absorbed the Bop TV channel of the former Bophuthatswana bantustan.
+Between 1996 and 1998, the SABC had a satellite television service called AstraSat, which operated two channels, AstraSport and AstraPlus.
+Technological problems and advertising losses led to the scrapping of the service.

 SABC TV programmes in Afrikaans and other languages are now subtitled in English, but programmes in English are not usually subtitled in other languages, the perception being that all South Africans can understand English.
 Previously, subtitling was confined to productions like operas and operettas.

 It was not used on TV1, on the assumption that most viewers understood both Afrikaans and English, nor on CCV, despite presenters using two or more different languages during a single programme.